MicheC28/ECE298A_SimonSays/docs/info.md

 - Timeout or failure to assert critical handshake signals within the timeout window.
 - Mismatch between expected and actual pass/fail results for any test vector.

-CSV Contents:<br>
+CSV Contents:

 ![](./csv.png)<br>

 | Seed | User Input | Expected Result |

 Results:

 ![](./test_simon.png)<br>

 ### Gameplay Functionality

 - Simulate a win by entering the correct sequence.
 - Simulate a mistake during the round.
-Game should detect incorrect input in `CHECK` and set the game_complete signal to 0, indicating a loss.
+Game should detect incorrect input in `CHECK` and set the `game_complete` signal to 0, indicating a loss.

 ### Game State Transitions